stiofanEimeid/the-online-cookbook/README.md

 11. Be able to change my avatar;
 12. Be able to delete my account;
 13. View statistical data of the site in an appealling visual format;
-14. View products that I may need for cooking meals;
+14. View products that I may need for cooking meals.
-15. Navigate the site quickly and easily;
-16. View the site on my preferred device, be it mobile, tablet, laptop or desktop.

 As a site owner, I want to:
 1. Promote a brand of cooking tools to my users;